ExxML/Discord-Karuta-Botter/README.md

 ```bash
 pip install -r requirements.txt
 ```
+4. Create/buy accounts for the script to use!
+I **highly recommend** purchasing FULLY VERIFIED alt accounts from a trusted shop.
+A fully verified account means that it has a verified email AND phone number- a phone number connected to the account is imperative because Discord frequently phone-locks suspicious accounts.
+(You don't need to have access to the phone, it just needs to be connected to your account.)

+If you decide to buy accounts, I recommend purchasing from https://shop.xyliase.com/product/discord-accounts-%7C-fully-verified-tokens (I am not affiliated with this shop).
+As of July 2025, there is plenty of cheap stock and customer service is excellent.

+❗For the script to work at maximum capacity, the number of accounts you input must be a **multiple of 3**.
+Additionally, if you enter **less than 3 accounts**, the script will not be able to auto-grab all the cards.
+Finally, make sure no accounts have 2FA enabled.
+All accounts should have view access to `self.COMMAND_CHANNEL_ID` and can send messages in the `self.DROP_CHANNEL_IDS`.❗

 ## Usage
 1. Edit `self.COMMAND_USER_ID`, `self.COMMAND_CHANNEL_ID`, `self.DROP_CHANNEL_IDS`, and `self.KARUTA_PREFIX` in `main.py`. `self.COMMAND_USER_ID` restricts message commands to this account- leave the string empty if you want to allow *any* user to send commands. `self.COMMAND_CHANNEL_ID` is the channel where you can send message commands to control your accounts remotely. `self.DROP_CHANNEL_IDS` is a list of channels where the bot will drop cards. **There must be exactly 1 drop channel per 3 accounts used.**
 2. Enter your emails and passwords in `self.ACCOUNTS` in `token_extractor.py` using the following format:
 ```python
 {"email": "example_email@gmail.com", "password": "example_password"}, ...
 ```
-❗For the script to work at maximum capacity, the number of accounts you enter must be a **multiple of 3**.
-Additionally, if you enter **less than 3 accounts**, the script will not be able to auto-grab all the cards.
-Finally, make sure no accounts have 2FA enabled.
-All accounts should have view access to `self.COMMAND_CHANNEL_ID` and can send messages in the `self.DROP_CHANNEL_IDS`.❗

 Alternatively, you can enter your tokens as a list of strings in `tokens.json`.
-Leave the list empty (but do not delete it!) if you would like to use `self.ACCOUNTS` instead. **Generally, I recommend using tokens instead of account credentials so you can save time and avoid potential rate limiting.** If you don't have your tokens on hand, you can automatically extract and save your tokens to `tokens.json` by filling in your account credentials in `token_extractor.py`, setting `self.SAVE_TOKENS = True`, then running `main.py`.
+Leave the list empty if you would like to use `self.ACCOUNTS` instead. **Generally, I recommend using tokens instead of account credentials so you can save time and avoid potential rate limiting.** If you don't have your tokens on hand, you can automatically extract and save your tokens to `tokens.json` by filling in your account credentials in `token_extractor.py`, setting `self.SAVE_TOKENS = True`, then running `main.py`.

 3. Run `main.py`.
 It is **highly recommended** to run the program in a private channel to avoid interruptions. `self.COMMAND_USER_ID` prevents other people from using message commands, but you can also use `self.MESSAGE_COMMAND_TOGGLE` to enable/disable message commands.
 4. To send a message from any account, manually send a message in the `self.COMMAND_CHANNEL_ID` channel using the following format (without angle brackets):